Padayappa: Filming

 The scene where Rajinikanth as Padayappa pulls down a swing for him to sit on was based on a sequence in the Indian epic Ramayana, where Hanuman makes a chair for himself to sit on.

 Principal photography began at the Raghavendra Kalyana Mandapam on 1 October 1998.
 The climax scene was one of the first to be shot, and was filmed in one take using two cameras.
 Around 2,000 extras were used for the scene.
 The car that was used in the scene which introduces Neelambari was a Toyota Sera, which belonged to Ravikumar.
 Ravikumar used the newly purchased car in the film at Rajinikanth's insistence.
 Filming also took place in Mysore.
 The Vadapalani-based shop, D. V. Nehru wigs, supplied the wigs that were sported by Ganesan.
 In a 2016 interview with The Hindu, Ravikumar mentioned that the scene where Padayappa uses his shawl to pull down a swing from the ceiling on which he sits after not being given a chair to sit by Neelambari, was inspired by a sequence in the Indian epic Ramayana, where Hanuman makes a seat using his tail after Ravana does not provide him a chair to sit.

 "Kikku Yerudhey" was the last song sequence to be shot.
 For the sequence, Rajinikanth required Ravikumar to sport an outfit similar to Rajinikanth's, and enact a small part in the song.
 Rajinikanth also selected the part of the song where Ravikumar would make his appearance.
 After reluctantly agreeing to do the part, the sequence where they both appear together was filmed.
 Rajinikanth said he felt the shot did not look right, and re-takes for Ravikumar's sequence were done.
 After the re-takes were completed, Rajinikanth admitted that the first sequence was fine.
 When Ravikumar asked the cameraman why he had not told him earlier, the cameraman replied by saying that Rajinikanth wanted Ravikumar to do seven takes, to teach him a lesson for all the takes that Ravikumar had required of Rajinikanth.
+The filming was completed in 70 days.